gdi3d/learning-to-build/docs/app/frontend.md

 Notice the property **name** here, and notice that we can access this element using `document.getElementsByName`.

 > Contrary to **id's** attributes, there can be more than one element with the same name value.
-And that's the reason we use [0] (it indicates first match)
+And that's the reason we use [0] (it indicates the first match)

-Now that we have the YouTube url that the user wants to convert to mp3, we need to send it to the backend
+Now that we have the YouTube URL that the user wants to convert to mp3, we need to send it to the backend

 ```
 fetch('http://127.0.0.1:8080/submit', {